fomichev/pycryptobox/README.md

 page, so watch out and select the one you need (don't copy leading `[` and trailing `]`, JSON data should start with `{` and end with `}`).
-Afterwards, look through the JSON and place `$username` and `$password` into appropriate form fields (look for other logins JSON data in `include/Logins`, it will become clear from the example what to do).
+Afterwards, look through the JSON and place `$username` and `$password` into appropriate form fields (look for other logins JSON data in `include/login`, it will become clear from the example what to do).

 Database example
 ----------------

-	Logins/dropbox.com:
+	login/dropbox.com:
 		username=qwe@qwe.qwe
 		password=pwd

-	Logins/gmail.com:
+	login/gmail.com:
 		username=qwe@qwe.qwe
 		password=pwd

-	Cards:
+	card:
 		name=bank
 		cardholder=Jonh Smith
 		number=1234 5678 9012 3456
 		pin=1234
 		cvv=123

-	Notes:
+	note:
 		name=note
 		text=with body

-	Applications:
+	app:
 		name=Photoshop
 		key=secret

-	Bookmarks:
+	bookmark:
 		name=Google
 		url=http://google.com

-	Notes:
+	note:
 		name=Multiline Note
 		text=<<<YOUR_MARKER
 	line1